Pozharsky cutlet: History

 Tsar Nicolas I was greatly impressed by the taste of Pozharsky cutlets, and Darya Pozharskaya was invited several times to the imperial court to cook this dish for the Tsar's family.

-In the middle of the 19th century, the dish was adopted by French chefs, and various cutlet-shaped patties made of minced meat (veal, chicken, grouse, hare) or fish (salmon) mixed with butter were named Pojarski in classical French cookbooks.
+In the 19th and 20th century, the dish was adopted by French chefs, and various cutlet-shaped patties made of minced meat (veal, chicken, grouse, hare) or fish (salmon) mixed with butter were named Pojarski in classical French cookbooks.

 The chicken cutlet Pozharsky was later included in the Soviet Book of Tasty and Healthy Food and remained a common restaurant dish during the Soviet period.

 Variants

 Various authors describe somewhat different procedures of preparing these cutlets.
 Alexandrova-Ignatieva recommends the use of butter in its solid form for mixing with ground chicken meat.
 In the recipe included in The Book of Tasty and Healthy Food, white bread soaked in milk and heated butter are added to ground chicken meat.
 In general, many authors suggest mixing white bread soaked in milk with the ground meat.
 In some recipes heavy cream is added.
 Some chefs replace butter completely with heavy cream.

 For presentation, the meat can be formed on a veal chop bone (for veal cutlets) or a chicken wing bone (for chicken cutlets).